 Where we transfer your Personal Data to another country outside the UK and / or EEA, we will ensure that it is protected and transferred in a manner consistent with legal requirements.
 In relation to data being transferred outside the UK and / or EEA, for example, this may be done in one of the following ways:

 You can obtain more details of the protection given to your Personal Data when it is transferred outside the UK and / or EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your Personal Data) by contacting us as referred to in the “More Questions” section below.

-If you give us information on behalf of someone else, you confirm that the other person has appointed you to act on his/her behalf and has agreed that you can:
+If you give us information on behalf of someone else, you confirm and represent that you have the consent of such person to do so and such person has appointed you to act on his/her behalf to:

+This section applies to residents of the European Economic Area and the United Kingdom.
 Under certain circumstances, you may have rights under data protection laws in relation to your Personal Data which you can exercise free of charge.
 These rights include:

 If you wish to exercise any of the above rights, or make any related complaint or request in relation to your Personal Data, please contact us by using the contact details in the “More Questions” section below.

 Further information about your rights may be obtained by contacting the supervisory data protection authority located in your jurisdiction.

 If you are a resident of California, this section applies to you and is intended to provide certain information to you as required by the California Consumer Privacy Act of 2018 (CCPA).
 When we use the term “personal information” in this section, we are referring to information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with you or your household such as:

 Please note that we are not required to: